developmentseed/cogeo-mosaic/README.md

 # Image Order

-**By default the order of the dataset, either passed via the CLI or in the API, defines the order of the quadkey's assets.**
+**By default the order of the dataset, either passed via the CLI or in the API, defines the order of the quadkey's items.**

 ```python
 from cogeo_mosaic.mosaic import MosaicJSON